-Collect important papers
+Collect important documents

 You may have to search for some of them.
-Check file cabinets, desks, offices and even odd places-kitchen drawers, closet shelves and cartons tucked away in the garage.
-While it might be tempting to throw things out in hopes of making the search less overwhelming-don't.
-You can't be sure which papers might prove to be important later on.
-It may be helpful to ask someone you trust to help you go through the decedent's papers, if only for support during this painful task.
+Check file cabinets, desks, offices and even odd places-such as kitchen drawers, closet shelves and cartons tucked away in the garage.
+While it might be tempting to throw things away, don't: You can't be sure which documents might be important later.
+It may be helpful to ask someone you trust to help you go through the decedent's documents, if only for support during this task.

-For access to other documents, you may need court permission.
+To access other documents, you may need court permission.
 In some states, for example, safe deposit boxes are sealed when someone dies.
-If this happens, you will need a court order to have access to the contents.
+If this happens, you will need a court order to access the contents.

-Here are some of the documents you will need:
+Here are some documents you'll need: